moodytux/mopidy-pi-client/README.rst

 v0.3.0
 ----------------------------------------

+- Added support for Spotify Premium, where for each artist the first album added is one from Spotify not in the local album collection.
 - Added a progress bar on the current track to indicate elapsed playing time.
 - Code refactoring to have unit tested playback state.
 - Updating Ansible scripts to provide latest NodeJS for use with tests.